haitham1484/CodePath/README.md

 ## Notes

-It was really difficult to find out how to make the switch buttons "remember" its current state.
-Otherwise, I had a really awesome time with this project!
+It was moderately difficult to find out how to make the switch buttons "remember" its current state.
+Animations were really cool to work with.
+This was my FIRST IOS application.
+I had a really awesome time with this project!
 Thank you for the opputunity.

 ## License